euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Voice User Interfaces/Speech Recognition.md

 	- Reducing noise

 # Phonetics
-Study of sound in human speech.
+- Study of sound in human speech.
 A language can be defined by phonemes, which are small segments of distinct sounds.
 US english generally has between 33-44.
-In contrast, a grapheme is the smallest disti
+- In contrast, a grapheme is the smallest distinct unit in written language.
+A small grapheme set in US english could be 26 letters plus the whitespace.
+- A

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NDYxNzE3NzgsLTE0NDYxODE0NTUsMT
-k1ODAzOTcwLDQxNTM1NDAzNywyMDA3NjUwNDUwXX0=
+eyJoaXN0b3J5IjpbNTU2MjIxNTMwLC0xNDQ2MTgxNDU1LDE5NT
+gwMzk3MCw0MTUzNTQwMzcsMjAwNzY1MDQ1MF19
 -->